jacmGlobant/pkpass-generator/README.md

 The pass structure should be define in the folder '/passes/sample' like is in the example and the other parameters: serialNuber, and the barcode definition

+This video explains the implementation of the passkit-generator library: https://www.youtube.com/watch?v=rJZdPoXHtzI and has a good explanation on how to generate certificates visually

 ## How debug a pass with simulator